pmjordan/turandot/examples/oda/README.md

-Hello World Example
+ODA Example
 ===================

-A stateless single-pod web workload comprising a deployment and a loadbalancer service.
+An adaption of the Hello World example with various in-process nodes working towards an implementation of a component as defined by TMForum

 Building the CSAR